 - Any activity that may be construed as hacking, snooping, or spoofing is expressly forbidden.

 - Campus e-mail users must not release other users’ e-mail addresses in a manner that compromises privacy.
 Recipients listed in the TO and CC fields of an e-mail can see each other’s address.
 This is inappropriate when the recipients are not already aware of that information.
 When sending an e-mail to multiple recipients who need to remain private, the recommended method is to use the BCC (blind courtesy copy) field or to use a private listserv.

-- Installation of any device (other than personal mobile clients) on the Winthrop University campus that uses licensed or unlicensed frequencies that coincide with frequencies used by wireless technology equipment owned by Winthrop University must be authorized by the Division of Computing and Information Technology.
-Winthrop University allows, but does NOT recommend, the installation of personal access points.
-If personal access points are installed without authorization from the Division of Computing and Information Technology, the channel must be set to channel 1 or 11 only; the security level must be set to WEP or better; the SSID must not refer to Winthrop University in any manner; and the device must be configured correctly such that the device does not provide services on the campus network.
+- Installation of any device (other than personal clients) on the Winthrop University campus that uses licensed or unlicensed frequencies that coincide with frequencies used by wireless technology equipment owned by Winthrop University must be authorized by the Division of Computing and Information Technology.
+Winthrop University allow the installation of personal access points only in locations that are not already served by university provided wi-fi.
+If personal access points are installed, security must be set (no open access points); the SSID must not refer to Winthrop University in any manner; and the device must be configured correctly such that the device does not provide services on the campus network.